joshhauser/PageRank/README.md

 ## Useful links

-- <a href="https://towardsdatascience.com/pagerank-algorithm-fully-explained-dc794184b4af" target="_blank">https://towardsdatascience.com/pagerank-algorithm-fully-explained-dc794184b4af</a>
+- <a href="https://towardsdatascience.com/pagerank-algorithm-fully-explained-dc794184b4af" target="_blank">Article about PageRank, written by Amrani Amine on "towards data science"</a>
-- <a href="https://en.wikipedia.org/wiki/PageRank" target="_blank">https://en.wikipedia.org/wiki/PageRank</a>
+- <a href="https://en.wikipedia.org/wiki/PageRank" target="_blank">Wikipedia english page about PageRank</a>